How To Manage Exam Anxiety

 • Feelings of hopelessness, self-doubt, depression, or anger

 Note that it’s normal to feel these symptoms at many points throughout your life and during your studies.
-However, they could indicate an anxiety disorder if they continue to have a negative effect on your academic performance and daily life.
+However, they could indicate an anxiety disorder if they continue to have a negative effect on your academic performance.

 • Get plenty of sleep.
-It’s widely known that a good night’s rest helps increase learning capacity and concentration.
+A good night’s rest helps increase learning capacity and concentration.

 • Try relaxation techniques such as deep breathing, meditation, and gentle stretching.